GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Simulation Results

-\item \textbf{Scenario 3: SJTU-ME.} This scenario is the School of Mechanical Engineering at Shanghai Jiao Tong University on the Minhang campus, as shown in Fig. 5(e) and Fig. 5(f).
+\item \textbf{Scenario 3: SJTU-ME.} This scenario is the School of Mechanical Engineering on the Minhang campus of SJTU, as shown in Figs.~\ref{fig:combined_scene_views}(e) and \ref{fig:combined_scene_views}(f).
 This scenario is also reconstructed by the oblique photogrammetry-based monolithic modeling technique.
-It covers a region measuring \(195\,\text{m} \times 255\,\text{m} \times 30\,\text{m}\), comprising 6 buildings and 522 surfaces. \end{itemize} In these scenarios, each scatterer semantic class is associated with a specific material type for simplicity \footnote{Note that scatterer semantics contain more aspects than material type, but mainly material type is considered in this work as an initial trial.}, defined according to the ITU-R standard \cite{Standard_ITU} and illustrated in different colors in Figs.~\ref{fig:combined_scene_views}(a), (c), and (e).
+It covers a region measuring \(195\,\text{m} \times 255\,\text{m} \times 30\,\text{m}\), comprising 6 buildings and 522 surfaces. \end{itemize} In these scenarios, each scatterer semantic class is associated with one of the 11 typical material types specified in the ITU-R standard \cite{Standard_ITU} for simplicity \footnote{Note that scatterer semantics contain more aspects than material type, but mainly material type is considered in this work as an initial trial.}, and the corresponding semantic classes are illustrated in different colors in Figs.~\ref{fig:combined_scene_views}(a), (c), and (e).
 Additionally, three humidity levels are considered, with the corresponding material parameters set as follows: \begin{itemize} \item \textbf{Dry:} The conductivity and relative permittivity of all materials are set according to the specifications in \cite{Standard_ITU}, where the ground is configured as Very Dry Ground. \item \textbf{Medium Dry:} The ground is set as Medium Dry Ground, while the conductivity and relative permittivity of all other materials are increased by 30\% compared to the dry condition. \item \textbf{Wet:} The ground is set as Wet Ground, while the conductivity and relative permittivity of all other materials are increased by 60\% compared to the dry condition. \end{itemize}